Lemon Meringue Cupcakes

 With an electric mixer, beat egg whites to stiff peaks.
 Turn OFF the mixer.

 In a small saucepan, heat sugar and water, stirring continually until sugar melts.
-Cook over medium heat to 246°-250° F, brushing down the sides with water twice.
+Cook over medium heat to 246°F-250°F, brushing down the sides with water twice.
 Turn the mixer back on and slowly stream the syrup into the egg whites.
 Beat until cool.

 Step 5: Assemble

-Using a cupcake corer or a fork, core the cupcakes.
+Using a cupcake corer or a spoon, core the cupcakes.
 Fill each cupcake with the lemon curd.
-Place the tops back onto the cupcakes.
+Place the tops back on the cupcakes.

 Pipe or spread tops with meringue.
 Gently toast with a kitchen torch.